Seven Ways to get out of a Funk

 On one hand I have no business talking about depression.

 On the other hand, I can and I should talk about the possibility of changing our emotional states, that is my work.
-I also know that often we make ourselves depressed, angry, anxious without realizing what we do.
-And I know that… The purpose of life is to live, expand, not to shrink and die – internally at least.
+I also know that often, we make ourselves depressed, angry, and anxious without realizing what we are doing.
+And I know that… The purpose of life is to live and expand, not to shrink and die – internally, at least.

-I already had this list created when “somebody said something” and I spiraled down do apathy, depression, and victimhood.
-Stewing in that state I realized I have this list… and it was up to me to use it as my own medicine.
+I already had this list created when something happened, and I spiraled down to apathy, depression, and victimhood.
+Stewing in that state, I realized I had this list… and it was up to me to use it as my own medicine.
 So I tested these methods.
 It worked after trying just 3 or 4.
-Will it work for you?

-If you are sad, unhappy it’s when you have the least amount of energy to do Anything.
-At the same time it’s only up to you to find one unit of energy and do Something.
-Often that unit of energy can be used to find just ONE thought that FEELS a little bit better.
-And that better feeling will give you another unit of ENERGY to do more.
+When we are depressed, we have no energy for anything.
+At the same time, it’s only up to us to find just one unit of energy and do something, anything.
+That unit of energy can be used to find just one thought that FEELS a little bit better.
+When you feel a bit better, you will have more energy to do one more thing in a positive direction.

 1) Spirituality

-{You can but you definitely don’t have to be religious.
+{You can, but you don’t have to be religious.
 We are talking no dogma spirituality / your own path to the Source, to the Divine / life in agreement with your purpose and core values}

 Opening up to spirituality means to acknowledge: